hexagontruth/soundcube/README.md

 ### Training

-1. Move an appropriate corpus of music to the `my music` directory.
+1. Move an appropriate corpus of music to the `music` directory.
 I recommend something in the range of 2-4 hours, less certainly if your hardware sucks.
 Music can be left in separate directories --- the conversion script will flatten all directory hierarchies when converting into the _data_ directory.

 2. Once you have satisfied all dependencies and customized the configuration file to your liking (though it should work out of the box), run `python convert.py`.